 - Guided Tours: Highly recommended since you will learn so many fascinating stories about this place!
-Learn about PARI’s history as a pivotal part of the pioneering early days of our nation’s space program with a guided tour on Wednesdays at 2 PM and Saturday at 10 AM & 2 PM.
+Learn about PARI’s history as a pivotal part of the pioneering early days of our nation’s space program with a guided tour on Saturday.
 Reservations are necessary.
 Call 828-862-5554.
 The tours last about 1.5 hours.
 Included in admission!
 Schedule guided tours on other days for an additional charge.

-- SkyTrek Observing Sessions: On many Friday and Saturday nights throughout the year, join PARI astronomers and use PARI telescopes to scan the night sky for planets, nebulae, colored stars and other objects in our fascinating solar system.
+- SkyTrek Observing Sessions: On many Saturday nights throughout the year, join PARI astronomers and use PARI telescopes to scan the night sky for planets, nebulae, colored stars and other objects in our fascinating solar system.
 7-9 PM. $15/adult, $5/ages 6-11.
 Reservations are required and will be accepted until 3 PM the day of the event.
 If inclement weather prevents observations, the session will be canceled and registrants will be notified by 4 PM the day of the event.
 Go to their website for info & tickets.

 - 2nd Friday Evenings at PARI: For a unique and romantic stargazing outing, make reservations on the second Friday of each month for an Evening at PARI.
 The evening includes a tour of PARI, an astronomy or science talk, and if the weather is clear, they provide optical telescopes to view the planets, Moon, and other celestial objects.
 Reservations are required. $20 per adult, $15 for seniors/military.
 Go to their website for info & tickets or call 828-862-5554.